-We love the idea of partnering with great, local organizations that are doing great work in the community, and we hope to encourage community service that makes a difference in people’s lives.
+We love the idea of partnering with local organizations that are doing great work in the community, and we hope to encourage community service that makes a difference in people’s lives.
 The call to serve in the community is especially important at a time of crisis.
 We are delighted that so many local organizations are doing great work in response to COVID-19.
 See below for ways to help and take action.

 One important note: as we talk about service, it's very important that we remember that immigrants and refugees contribute to our society – enriching our culture, making our society more dynamic, and adding to our economy.
 They are our neighbors and are often very, very successful.
 Consider the fact that 28.7% of physicians in the United States are immigrants: immigrants are playing a crucial role in our response to COVID-19.
 However, it's also important that we realize that some immigrants and refugees, particularly the recently-arrived and those with weak language skills – struggle to make ends meet in expensive Northern Virginia.
 So even as we appreciate the fact that 45% of U.S. Fortune 500 companies were founded by immigrants or children of immigrants (that's lots of opportunity for us all!), let's come together and serve our neighbors who are in need of support.

 Spend Yourself Food Pantry (which is sponsored by Columbia Baptist Church) is a long-time Welcoming Falls Church partner and has an urgent need for support.
 Consider:

 Spend Yourself is working with the Fairfax County Health Department to operate an efficient drive-up and walk-up food distribution effort on Saturdays, with a small, core volunteer team, at its location in Seven Corners.
 Spend Yourself is not able to accept volunteer support at the moment, but we will let you know of any volunteer needs and look forward to resuming serving there once a month or more.